 The Old Homestead

 A real New England Bed and Breakfast in the Mountains of the Northeast

-Gail invites you to enjoy the summer
+Gail invites you to relax by the fire in a winter wonderland, or

 revel in the spring mud season and see life bursting forth before your eyes.
-Ski, hike, cycle, swim, picnic, kayak, experience history or spirituality, revel in the arts, see a film, or 'day trip' around the area sampling Vermont's speciality food and cuisines and see why we call this our 'Special Kingdom'!
+In the summer, enjoy the gardens and in the autumn experience the pallet of fall colors and festivals which make Vermont everyone's vacation destination.
+Ski, hike, cycle, swim, picnic, kayak, experience history or spirituality, revel in the arts, see a film, or 'day trip' around the area sampling Vermont's speciality food and cuisines, crafts and Nature.
+Experience and understand why this is our 'Special Kingdom'! .

 The Old Homestead and the Double

 Reed Shop share the same roof.
 If you are a musician, especially an oboe or bassoon player, consider